muses-code-js/learn-html/_steps/step5-formatting-recipes.markdown

 2. `Variations:` should be a level 2 heading.
 3. Each variation name (i.e. Blueberry, Pecan, etc.) should be a level 3 heading.
 4. Make the variant steps an unordered list.

+When you're done, your file should look something like this:

+[INSERT SCREENSHOT]

+Refer to our completed `muffins.html` for hints.

 ```html
 <html>